MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 <!-- It'd be good to have a video of this a11y fix where the text that the screen reader announces is displayed -->

 For information about debugging Console errors, see [Fixing JavaScript errors that are reported in the Console](../../../console/console-debug-javascript.md).
 For information about issues found by DevTools and improvements you can make to a webpage, see [Find and fix problems using the Issues tool](../../../issues/index.md).
-To review the history of this feature in the Chromium open-source project, see Issue [1223208](https://bugs.chromium.org/p/chromium/issues/detail?id=1223208).
+For the history of this feature in the Chromium open-source project, see Issue [1223208](https://bugs.chromium.org/p/chromium/issues/detail?id=1223208).

 <!-- ====================================================================== -->